 As we have seen, Trautman and Robinson joined forces after the former's visit to London.
 Robinson brought deep insights into the properties of null geodesics and their relation to special solutions of Einstein and Einstein Maxwell theory.
 Especially important for the future construction of solutions was his apparent priority in formulating the shear-free condition for these congruences.
 It is remarkable that his intuitions did involve complex objects - before they found employment in the complex tetrad Newman-Penrose formalism and in an even more natural manner in spinorial approaches to Einstein's theory.
 Most pertinent for our story is the role that congruences and associated bivectors played in the Trautman Robinson collaborative construction of wave-like exact solutions in the larger class of Robinson-Trautman solutions.
 They used the presumed underlying symmetry to carry out algebraic constructions.

-By 1970, roughly the end of the gravitational wave era I have addressed in this essay, definitive progress had finally been made in the back-reaction problem - the matching of gravitational energy emission with particle dynamics.
+By 1970, roughly the end of the gravitational wave era we have addressed in this essay, definitive progress had finally been made in the back-reaction problem - the matching of gravitational energy emission with particle dynamics.
 A major step in this direction was taken in 1959 by Peres whose use of the densitized contravariant metric in the de Donder gauge permitted an elegant use of Trautman's outgoing radiation condition.
 Both R\'o\.za Michalska-Trautman and Joanna (Ryten) Robinson, Infeld's doctoral students, exploited this form in a systematic near and far field matching procedure, to deduce that the careful treatment of the non-linear terms in the slow motion EIH expansion delivered the same energy output as the linear approximation (Ryten) and for two interacting point particles delivered the matching particle back reaction (R\'o\.za Michalska-Trautman).
-Although Burke and Thorne did at roughly the same time develop a more general systematic asymptotic matching program, it would be wrong to conclude that they originated this procedure.
+Although Burke and Thorne did at roughly the same time develop a more general systematic asymptotic matching program,it is important to note these earlier and successful matching techniques which established the fundamental result of radiation damping in binary systems.
 And as we have seen, Chandrasekhar, who is recognized as the master of the post-Newtonian approximation scheme, recognized Trautman's substantial contribution.